Lava-Pals/bl-unofficial-docs/content/guides/ultevents/advanced/Parenting Things to the Player Rig.md

 ### Action Explanation

-1. `Transform.Find /[RigManager (Blank)]` - This will give us a reference to the RigManager.
+1. `Transform.Find /RigManager(bonelab)` - This will give us a reference to the RigManager.
 The `/` at the start tells it to search from the root of the scene - you can swap out `ThingToParent` for any other GameObject and this will still work.
 2. `set_parent Return Value 0: Transform.Find(string n)` - We can use our new reference from the previous action to put the `ThingToParent` object underneath the player rig!

 ## Parenting to the Rig - Any Level